noahehall/multicloud/providers/aws/services/database/neptune-propertyGraph-tinkerPop.md

 ## gremlin

-- check the tinkerpop file
+- check the tinkerpop file for gremlin specific shiz

+### API compliance

-- neptune vs gremlin
+- neptune doesnt support;
+  - Groovy commands that don't start with g
-  - vertex properties:
+  - Lambda Steps.
-    - gremlin: single, set and list cardinality for vertex properties
-    - neptune: single and set cardinality, not list, with set cardinality the default.
   - metaproperties
-    - neptune: doesnt support it them at all
+  - list cardinality for vertex properties (only single & set)
+  - Gremlin variables or parameterization in scripts
+    - because neptune uses the ANTLR grammar in its query processing engine rather than the older GremlinGroovyScriptEngine
+  - fully qualified class names for enumeration values
+    - e.g. use `single` and not `org.apache.tinkerpop.gremlin.structure.VertexProperty.Cardinality.single`
+      - fk java!
+  - gremlin `io-step` is only partially supported
+  - does not expose the graph object.
+    - i.e. a bunch of graph features arent supported, check the docs!
 - optimizations
-    - neptune: optimized for
+  - neptune is optimized for
     - traversing outgoing edges
     - datasets containing a relatively small number of unique predicates – in the order of several thousand at most.
       - e.g. A dataset containing 100,000 User vertices, each with 5 properties, and 1 million FOLLOWS edges has 6 unique predicates (5 vertex properties and 1 edge label).
+- Variables and parameters in scripts
+  - neptune:
+    - pre-bound variables: the traversal object g is Pre-bound in Neptune, and the graph object is not supported.
+- java code! fk java!
+  - Neptune does not support calls to methods defined by arbitrary Java or Java library calls other than supported Gremlin APIs.
+  - e.g. java.lang.\*, Date(), and g.V().tryNext().orElseGet() are not allowed.
+- Script execution
+  - neptune
+    - All queries must begin with g, the traversal object.
+    - multiple traversals can be issued separated by a semicolon (;) or a newline character (\n)
+      - To be executed, every statement other than the last must end with an .iterate() step.
+      - Only the final traversal data is returned.
+      - this does not apply to GLV ByteCode query submissions.
+- sessions
+  - in Neptune are limited to only 10 minutes in duration.
+- transactions
+  - Neptune opens a new transaction at the beginning of each Gremlin traversal
+    - closes the transaction upon the successful completion of the traversal.
+    - rolled back when there is an error.
+  - Multiple statements separated by a semicolon (;) or a newline character (\n) are included in a single transaction.
+    - Every statement other than the last must end with a next() step to be executed.
+    - Only the final traversal data is returned.
+- when you send the Gremlin query as a text string, the following are not supported
+  - Manual transaction logic using tx.commit() and tx.rollback()
+  - a bunch of gremlin methods, lol check the docs!